We've all had it, images where our subject looks soft, and out of focus and we wonder where the heck it has all gone wrong!

 The reason for this is you could be trying to focus on the eye, but be ever so slightly off with your focus, so that focus lands on the nose instead.
 In this case, when looking at the eyes they will be soft, but the nose will be in perfectly sharp!

 Until you are super confident with your focusing abilities, try shooting with a slightly smaller aperture, which helps give you a lot more wiggle room with your focus.

 As you can see there are a few reasons why your photos are blurry, but hopefully this will give you some tips on what could be going wrong, and how to fix it when it does!

-Before you head off, don't forget to join my totally free beginners course that will have you taking better photos in just ONE week.
+Before you head off, don't forget to become a Live Snap Love subscriber!
+In addition to getting my totally free beginners course that will have you taking better photos in just ONE week, you'll also get loads of subscriber only perks, like weekly emails with tips, tricks and tutorials, or more free training, or exclusive offers and discounts.
+And did I mention it's free?!
 Get started by clicking on the image below or find out more about it here: